CahanLab/Web_Framework/README.md

-# RDR Web Framework
+# Radiator Web Framework

-CURRENT IMAGE ID: ami-5a96a020

-RDR is a method for adding a front end to your bioinformatics command line tool that is flexible, computationally effecient, cost-effective, and above all, conducive to reproduciblility.
+Radiator is a web framework that allows you to deploy your bioinformatics command line tool through a cloud provider, facilitating flexibility, computationally efficiency, cost-effectiveness, and above all, reproducibility.

-The following walkthrough assumes basic knowledge of Linux, virtual machines, as well as web development concepts.
-This walkthrough will show you how to adapt our base framework for a simple application.
+The following walkthrough assumes basic knowledge of Linux, virtual servers and machines, and web development concepts.
+It will demonstrate how to adapt our base framework for a simple example application.

-We have made our 'downsampling' script, written in Python, available here.
-This script will take a random sample of reads from a FASTQ file.
-This is useful when a downstream analysis tool has been shown to require a smaller amount of reads than might be present in a FASTQ file (ie. a tool that is able to take advantage of the inherent low dimensionality of gene expression data).
+We have written a Python 'down-sampling' script, `down.py` as an example of a bioinformatics tool one might want to deploy.
+The script takes a random sample of reads from a FASTQ file; this is useful when fewer reads than may be present in a FASTQ file are sufficient for a downstream analysis tool.

+### Architecture Overview:
+Radiator utilizes a Model-View-Controller (MVC)-like architecture.
+This is an organizational paradigm that separates the logic of code into the categories of front-end/user-side appearance (views), back-end/server-side software (controllers), and data (models).

+In the Radiator framework, directories are organized under the MVC paradigm as such: HTML files are found under 'views', server-side scripts under 'controllers', and data under 'models'.
+Supplemental CSS and Javascript files specifying additional front-end behaviors are found under 'assets.'
+These directories are stored in the server's filesystem under `/var/www/html`.

 ### Launching our base framework (For the Developer):
-- The base virtual machine is hosted by Amazon Web Services as an EC2 Amazon Machine Image (AMI).
+The base virtual machine is hosted by Amazon Web Services as an EC2 Amazon Machine Image (AMI).
 Currently it is only available in the US-East-1 region.
-- Select the correct AMI
+1. Select the Radiator AMI: **Cahan-Lab Application Framework Base Image** <AMI ID: ami-5dd1db27>
-- Specify your instance type
+2. Specify desired instance type.
-- Specify your security group.
-Make sure it allows for incoming traffic through ports 20 (SSH for shell access) and port 80 (HTTP for browser access)
+3. Specify security group.
+Make sure it allows for incoming traffic through ports 20 (SSH for shell access) and port 80 (HTTP for web access)

-### Architecture Overview:
-Our framework utilizes a Model-View-Controller like architecture.
-This effectively seperates the logic of your code.
-HTML files are found under 'views', server side scripts in PHP or whatever language your tool is written in belong under 'controllers', and data will be stored in 'Models'.
-The server's filesystem is under /var/www/html.
-Here we have our models, views, controllers, and assets directories.
+4. Launch instance.

 ### The Front Page:
 ![frontpage](md_images/blank_front_page.JPEG)

-- Name your app!
-Provide a brief description or whatever you want...
-Specify the parameter values here as well.
-All of this can be done by editing the front_page.html document in /var/www/html/views/
+5. Modify the input parameters of the front page by editing `front_page.php` in `/var/www/html/views/`.
+   Name your application and provide a brief description here.
+   Add HTML form elements for specifying the user parameters necessary for analysis.
+   Modify application appearance in `/var/www/html/assets/css/main.css` and `upload-file.css`.
-- For the purposes of the downsampling application we will add a form element to specify the number of reads desired.
+6. For the purposes of the down-sampling application, we will add an html form element to specify the number of reads desired.
-- You can add the following HTML tag to the front page:
+7. Add the following HTML tag to the front page:
 ```html
 <input type="text" name="parameter1" placeholder="Input Read Depth [Default 5000000]"/>
 ```
-- So now your front page should look something like this:
+8. Now your front page should look similar to the following:

 ![frontpage](md_images/downsample_front_page.JPEG)

 ### Controllers:
-- Now we can try adding the downsample executable to its proper location using scp.
+9. Add your executable (in this case, the down-sampling executable) to its proper location using scp.
 Your command should look something like this:
     - ```scp -i keyname.pem downsample_file ec2-user@ec2-public-DNS-compute-1.amazonaws.com:/var/www/html/controllers/Algorithm```
-- Make sure that it is given the proper permissions so that apache is able to execute it:
+10. Assign the proper permissions so that Apache can execute it:
     - ```sudo chown apache downsample_file```
     - ```sudo chmod +x downsample # This will make it appear as an executable to the operating system```

-The run.php script takes care of the parameters specified in your front page form.
+The `run.php` script takes care of the parameters specified in your front page form.
 It collects them to create a shell command that will feed input into your script.
 So now we can build the command to execute the script.
 Change the line
 ```php
 if(isset($_POST['parameter1'])) {